peterhinch/micropython-async/v3/docs/THREADING.md

-# Thread safe classes
+# Linking uasyncio and other contexts

+# 1. Introduction

-These provide an interface between `uasyncio` tasks and code running in a different context.
+This document identifies issues arising when `uasyncio` applications interface code running in a different context.
 Supported contexts are:
  1. An interrupt service routine (ISR).
  2. Another thread running on the same core.
  3. Code running on a different core (currently only supported on RP2).